MM854: Graduate seminar

 • To acquire knowledge of selected topics independently.

-• Select and structure mathematical material and prepare to present this material in lecture form to fellow students.
+• Select and structure mathematical material and prepare to present this material, in the form of lectures, to fellow students.

 Teacher responsible